Bumps and redness on the face, how to get rid of them?

 How to make a red pimple on the face disappear?

-How to get rid of rosacea bumps?
+How to get rid of rosacea pimples?

 Rosacea bumps can be alleviated with gentle care, the use of soothing products, and avoiding known triggers.
 Consulting a dermatologist can also be beneficial.